momina0/UrduChatBot/README.md

-🗂️ Repository Description (for Hugging Face or GitHub) 🗣️ Urdu Chatbot — An NLP Model for Conversational Urdu
+🗣️ Urdu Chatbot — An NLP Model for Conversational Urdu

 This project presents an Urdu Chatbot built using deep learning and natural language processing (NLP) techniques.